Previous Page Next Page

 4110 Background Checks Staff

-Background Checks staff are responsible for doing the following:
+Background Checks staff are responsible for reviewing and assessing all history for hiring purposes.
+Their duties include the following:

 • Completing background checks accurately and in a timely manner.